Skip to product information

 Dewberry Plants

-Dewberry Is A Woody Vine
+Dewberry Plants Are A Woody Vine

 The older stems are woody and brownish, while the younger ones are green.